 If your filter is clean and the power is on, the problem might be with the fan components themselves.
 The fan motor is the part that physically spins the blades, and like any motor, it can wear out over time from burnout or overheating.
 Another key part is the capacitor, which provides the initial jolt of energy needed to get the motor started.
 A classic sign of a failed capacitor is a humming noise coming from your unit without the fan blades actually moving.
 While some motor issues can be repaired if caught early, both motor and capacitor replacements are jobs best left to a trained technician who can handle the electrical components safely.

-Frozen Coils and Physical Obstructions
+Checking for Frozen Coils and Debris

 Sometimes, the problem is something you can see.
 For your outdoor unit, the fan can be stopped by physical obstructions.
 It’s common for leaves, twigs, dirt, or even trash to get lodged in the unit and block the fan blades from spinning.
 For your indoor unit, a layer of ice on the evaporator coils can stop the blower fan.
 Frozen coils are usually a symptom of a bigger issue, like low refrigerant or restricted airflow from a dirty filter.
 If you see ice, it’s a clear sign you need to contact a professional to diagnose the underlying cause and prevent further damage to your system.